Life is hard, right? So today I’m sharing 10 Bible Verses to Calm Your Nerves when your anxiety is more than you can handle.

 Scripture study to calm your fears

-I believe (because I’ve seen firsthand what it can do) that it’s not just enough to know Bible verses to help you overcome your fears and worry.
+I believe (because I’ve seen firsthand what it can do) that it’s not just enough to know Bible verses to help you overcome your fears and worries.
 You must also understand what each verse is teaching you.

 How many times have you heard a particular verse and didn’t really understand what it meant or how it was relevant to your circumstances?